goldnarms/IconWiki/Deployment.md

 - Development: `ancient-bastion-7652`
 - Production: `peaceful-journey-3435`

+### Setting up remotes for Heroku

+To push from you local Git repository to Heroku, you first need to add a remote destination for each application.

+- Open a terminal shell
+- Navigate to your Icon project root folder
+- Execute `git remote add icon-dev <Heroku Git URL>``

+The Heroku Git URL is found on the application settings page.
+Now your repository is ready to push updates to Heroku.

 ### Pushing from GitHub to Heroku

 Deployment to Heroku is done through the GitHub repositories.